CLICKBE/3DLidarScanner-v2/README.md

-# 3D LiDAR scanner v2 - With stepper motors
+# 3D LiDAR scanner v2 - With stepper motors, Arduino UNO and Arduino CNC Shield v3

 This repository demonstrates a homemade 3D LiDAR scanner made out of a [Benewake TF-Mini LiDAR sensor](https://www.gotronic.fr/art-capteur-de-distance-lidar-tf-mini-27615.htm) and 2 stepper motors NEMA17 ([17HS4401](https://boutique.semageek.com/fr/1443-moteur-pas-a-pas-17hs4401-12v-nema17-200-pasrev-17a-3005762453528.html) and [Casun 42SHD0001-24B](http://www.all-electronics-online.com/china-828911685/42shd0001-24b-high-torque-12v-dc-nema-17-stepper-motor-for-3d-printer.html)).
 This scanner can produce 3D cloud point of spaces.
 The LiDAR sensor is fixed on one stepper arm with the help of a 3D printed bracket.
 This stepper is fixed to the second stepper arm through another bracket.